-It’s a drag for all parents: the dreaded clock change is this Sunday.
-Those without kids get the luxury of an extra hour in bed, but parents can get woken up too early by children whose sleep pattern is thrown out of whack.
+It’s a drag for all parents: the dreaded clock change is this weekend.
+Those without kids get the luxury of not having to worry, but parents can have difficulties with children whose sleep pattern is thrown out of whack.

 ‘Lack of sleep affects children’s emotional wellbeing and health,’ says Kavsar Mulla, Family Support worker at Dyson Garden’s Childrens’ Centre.
 ‘Disturbance to the circadian rhythm (the body’s internal sleep clock) can result in a jet lag effect.
 Adequate sleep promotes growth, tissue repair and mental alertness.’